sst/guide/_chapters/add-the-user-token-to-the-state.md

 }
 {% endhighlight %}

 This initializes the `userToken` in the App's state.
 And calling `updateUserToken` updates it.
-But for the `Login` container to call this method we need to pass this to it.
+But for the `Login` container to call this method we need to pass a reference of this method to it.

 ### Plug into Login Container

 We can do this by passing in a couple of props to the child components the `App` component creates.
-Currently, we create child components using the following line.
+Currently, we create child components by doing the following line.

 {% highlight javascript %}
 { this.props.children }
 {% endhighlight %}

-Replace this with the following.
+{% include code-marker.html %} In the `src/App.js`, replace it with the following.

 {% highlight javascript %}
 { React.cloneElement(this.props.children, childProps) }
 {% endhighlight %}

-Where `childProps` is initialized at the top of our `render` mehtod by doing the following.
+Also, initialize the `childProps` at the top of our render method.

+{% include code-marker.html %} Add the following right below the `render() {` line in `src/App.js`.

 {% highlight javascript %}
 const childProps = {